ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    In order to be processed by DMARC, a message typically needs to contain exactly one RFC5322.From domain (a single From: field with a single domain in it).
-Not all messages meet this requirement, and handling of them is outside of the scope of this document.
-Typical exceptions, and the way they have been historically handled by DMARC participants, are as follows:
+Not all messages meet this requirement, and the handling of those that are forbidden under RFC 5322 [RFC5322] or that contain no meaningful domains is outside the scope of this document.

-   *  Messages with multiple RFC5322.From header fields are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];

-   *  Messages bearing a single RFC5322.From header field containing multiple addresses (and, thus, multiple domain names to be evaluated) are typically rejected because the sorts of mail normally protected by DMARC do not use this format;

-   *  Messages that have no RFC5322.From header field at all are typically rejected, since that form is forbidden under RFC 5322 [@!RFC5322];

-   *  Messages with an RFC5322.From header field that contains no meaningful domains, such as RFC 5322 [@!RFC5322]'s "group" syntax, are typically ignored.

    The case of a syntactically valid multi-valued RFC5322.From header field presents a particular challenge.
-The process in this case is to apply the DMARC check using each of those domains found in the RFC5322.From header field as the Author Domain and apply the most strict policy selected among the checks that fail.

-   Issue 107, Proposed replacement text:

-   In order to be processed by DMARC, a message typically needs to contain exactly one RFC5322.From domain (a single From: field with a single domain in it).
-Not all messages meet this requirement, and the handling of those that are forbidden under RFC 5322 [@!RFC5322] or that contain no meaningful domains is outside the scope of this document.

-   The case of a syntactically valid multi-valued RFC5322.From header field presents a particular challenge.
 When a single RFC5322.From header field contains multiple addresses, it is possible that there may be multiple domains used in those addresses.
 The process in this case is to only proceed with DMARC checking if the domain is identical for all of the addresses in a multi-valued RFC5322.From header field.

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 32]

-Internet-Draft                  DMARCbis                      April 2021

 6.6.2.
 Determine Handling Policy